Benzodiazepines (BZs) can increase a person’s risk of suicide.

 The Committee on Safety of Medicines in the UK recommended in 1988 that

 Also, benzodiazepines are responsible for causing emotional blunting or “emotional anesthesia” (inability to feel pleasure or pain) and anhedonia (an inability to feel pleasure) both while taking the drugs, particularly long-term (past 2-4 weeks), and while in withdrawal from the drugs.
-Such emotional blunting is probably related to the inhibitory effect of benzodiazepines on activity in emotional centers in the brain.
+Such effects are probably related to the inhibitory effect of benzodiazepines on activity in emotional centers in the brain.
 Once patients withdraw and heal from the neurochemical and neural structure changes brought on by the benzodiazepines, they often express great regret at their lack of emotional responses to family members, like their children or spouses, during the period of time that they were taking the drugs and in withdrawal from them.
-Taking benzodiazepines long-term (past 2-4 weeks) can also contribute to domestic disharmony and dissolutions of marriage.
+Taking benzodiazepines long-term (past 2-4 weeks) can also contribute to domestic disharmony and dissolutions of marriage as a result.
+The Committee on Safety of Mediciness in the UK cautions,

 This is why it is very important that the medical community gets quickly educated on benzodiazepine tolerance, interdose withdrawal, adverse events, withdrawal syndromes, and proper withdrawal protocols and that proper support measures for these patients be implemented.
-These drugs are killing people and, in the taken-as-prescribed population, it’s not typically due to abuse, accidental overdose, or combining them with opiates or alcohol (or any of the other blame-shifting reasons that are often pointed to as excuses for why the patient is “at fault,” as opposed to laying the blame on the prescriber, the FDA, the manufacturers, or the drug itself)—it’s often due to suicide.
-The withdrawal symptoms or adverse effects are sometimes so severe, they can simply no longer cope for as long as it takes (sometimes years, with intense daily suffering) for the downregulated GABA and benzodiazepine receptors to upregulate, or to heal, from the BZ-inflicted changes and damage.
+This class of drugs is killing people and, in the taken-as-prescribed population, it’s not typically due to abuse, accidental overdose, or combining them with opiates or alcohol —it’s often due to suicide.
+The withdrawal symptoms or adverse effects are sometimes so severe that the people tasked with enduring them can simply no longer cope for as long as it takes (for a percentage of people, the syndrome can become protracted and persist for years) for the downregulated GABA and benzodiazepine receptors to upregulate, or to heal, from the BZ-inflicted changes and damage.

 Another very common cause of suicide in taken-as-prescribed BZ patients and while experiencing the withdrawal syndrome is akathisia.